 Have you ever held a project planning meeting where nobody knew which tasks to prioritise?
-Where nobody wanted to say how long they thought something would take to complete?
+A meeting in which nobody wanted to put an estimation on the amount of effort a thing might take to complete?
 And where no-one had a clear definition of “done”?

-Backlog refinement might be just what you need for
+If that’s the case, backlog refinement might be just what you need for:

 - More efficient meetings